David Reiss (fashion retailer): Career

-In April 2016, a majority stake was sold to the American private equity firm Warburg Pincus for £230 million.
+Reiss took over his father's gentlemen's outfitters on the corner of Bishopsgate and Petticoat Lane in the City of London, in 1971, when he was in his 20s.
+He then moved on to manufacturing, and in 1980 opened a flagship store in Chelsea selling his eponymous brand, as well as establishing a factory in Wakefield producing his clothes.
+Reiss remained chairman of the firm until 2021, when he resigned at the age of 78 and was replaced by former Next CEO Simon Wolfson, having been retained following a majority stake in the business being sold to the American private equity firm Warburg Pincus for £230 million in 2016.
+Reiss and his family retain a "significant stake" in Reiss Limited, and are also involved in a range of philanthropic causes following their departure from the management of the business.

 Personal life

-Reiss is married to Rosemary Reiss; they have three children: Ali, Debbie and Darren, and lives in Hampstead, London.
-Reiss's son is a director at HSBC, and his daughter Debra worked for the chain in Los Angeles until her death from a long-term illness in 2015.
+Reiss is married to Rosemary Reiss; they have three children: Ali Reiss, Debra Reiss and Darren Reiss, and lives in Hampstead, London.
+Reiss's son is a director at HSBC and is married to Abi Reiss.
+His daughter, Debra, worked for the chain in Los Angeles until her death from a long-term illness in 2015.
 David's eldest daughter Ali was involved in the business for many years before leaving in her 30s to concentrate on her children.

 His "only extravagance" is a Bentley.